Kinto/kinto/docs/configuration/settings.rst

-You can enable the :ref:`account validation <accounts-validate>` option, which will require account IDs to be valid email addresses, to which a validation email will be sent with an activation url.
+You can enable the :ref:`account validation <accounts-validate>` option, which will require account IDs to be valid email addresses, to which a validation email will be sent with an activation key.

 .. code-block:: ini